ntustud/stud-front/README.md

 # stud-front
 The first service at NTU for students and lecturers.
 The service helps to find quickly and view the current schedule

+## Features:
+- Support Web Welegram App
+- List of all pairs
+- Display of exams (In planning)
+- Support PWA (In planning)

 ### How Stud platform Works:
 1. The Student/Lecturer choose the type of schedule what he/she need
 2. Student have to choose faculty, course and his/her group